benilak/Everything/R/README.md

-This folder is where all of my R code will be.
+This folder is where much of my older R code will be.
 May contain projects, assignments, and random messy scripts.
 As of now it is probably a disorganized mess.